connectrpc/connect-es/README.md

 serialization again.

-The procedures are defined in a [Protocol Buffer](https://developers.google.com/protocol-buffers) schema implemented by your backend, and Connect-Web generates the types and clients for you.
+The procedures are defined in a [Protocol Buffer](https://developers.google.com/protocol-buffers) schema implemented by your backend, and Connect-Web generates the
+clients and related types to access the backend.
 The clients support two protocols: gRPC-web, and Connect's own protocol.

 The [Connect protocol](https://connect.build/docs/protocol/) is a simple, POST-only protocol that works over HTTP/1.1 or HTTP/2.
 It supports